tati/jarvis/README.md

 ###Project Brief
 You are Tony Stark about to make your very first version of JARVIS (Just A Rather Very Intelligent System)!
-Your personal assistant will greet you, follow commands (such as `burp`!) and say goodbye when you turn them off.
+Your personal assistant will greet you, follow commands (such as `burp`) and say goodbye when you turn them off.
 Although these initial commands will be quite simple, it will be very easy to build this project to add more advance features (think of having JARVIS telling you the current weather